-7.3.1.
+7.3.2.
 Create Media Rules

 Media Rules allow one to define media packet parameters such as prioritizing encryption techniques and packet encryption techniques.
 Together these media-related parameters define a strict profile that is associated with other SIP-specific policies to determine how media packets matching these criteria will be handled by the Avaya SBCE security product.
-For the compliance test, the predefined default-low-med-enc media rule (shown below) was used to clone and edit.

-From the menu on the left-hand side, select Domain Policies \rightarrow Media Rules
+From the menu on the left-hand side, select Domain Policies → Media Rules

 - Select the default-low-med-enc rule, click Clone.
-Enter Clone Name: SMVM_SP4

-Click Finish (not shown)

-- Select SMVM_SP4 under Media Rules to Edit
+Enter Clone Name: SMVM Click Finish (not shown) - Select SMVM under Media Rules to Edit

-The Encryption tab indicates that RTP and SRTP_AES_CM_128_HMAC_SHA1_80 encryption were used as Preferred Formats for Audio Encryption.
+The Encryption tab indicates that RTP and SRTP_AES_CM_128_HMAC_SHA1_80 encryption was used as Preferred Formats for Audio Encryption.